-Because everything is interconnected - tax planning strategies can impact retirement planning, coordinating investment management and estate planning is important, and inadequate protection planning can jeopardize everything - We keep our clients continuously informed about potentially relevant issues through regular reviews as well as newsletters, reports and articles such as these:
+Because everything is interconnected - tax planning strategies can impact retirement planning, coordinating investment management and estate planning is important, and inadequate protection planning can jeopardize everything - we keep you continuously informed about potentially relevant issues through regular review appointments as well as newsletters, reports and articles such as these:

 Our latest perspective on financial planning news.

 Making good financial decisions can get harder as you grow older.
 Early warning signs of cognitive aging:

 Difficulty with math

 Trouble identifying risks

 When you think fit, think about strengthening your body AND your mind.
 While there’s a lot we still don’t know about the brain, research has shown that the brain can benefit from activities to boost its strength, flexibility, resilience and endurance.
 Proactive measures may improve memory, creativity, attention span, problem-solving and, perhaps best of all, support a long, happy and healthy retirement.

 Technology can make living at home easier than ever.
 Take a look at some of the latest tech gadgets and gizmos that can add newfound freedom to your second act.

 Improvise, adapt, and overcome: Women were disproportionately affected by COVID-19 layoffs and furloughs, with some calling it a “she-cession.
 If you can reframe the situation into an opportunity you may be pleasantly surprised by the outcome.

 Invisible labor: Show yourself compassion, learn to share the invisible labor and mental workload, and let go of the tyranny of perfection.